 First, some infections are significantly associated with the global composition of the gut bacteriota, but have only little impact on specific gut bacterial taxa.
 This result concerns two helminths Heligmosomum mixtum, Aonchotheca murissylvatici and the hemotrophic bacteria Bartonella.
 Opposite patterns are observed for the helminths and for the bacteria.
 They could reflect the antagonistic impacts of these infections on the gut bacteriota, or negative interactions between these pathogens.
-On one hand, some evidence suggests that Bartonella may be acting as a symbiont more than a pathogen (refs in Lei & Olival, 2014).
+On one hand, some evidence suggests that Bartonella may be acting as a symbiont more than a pathogen (McKee et al., 2021).
 Significant coevolutionary congruence has been found between Bartonella species and their rodent hosts, and Bartonella infections in rodents lead to an asymptomatic long lasting intra-erythrocytic bacteraemia (Deng et al., 2012; Lei & Olival, 2014).
 It would be interesting to test whether associations between Bartonella and gut bacteriota could corroborate the hypothesis of coadaptation between these bacteria and their rodent hosts (Hayman et al., 2013).
 On the other hand, some hookworms have been shown to induce changes in rodent gut bacteriota (review in Mutapi, 2015).
-Infection of mice with the nematode Heligmosomoides polygyrus, which is phylogenetically close from Heligmosomum mixtum, lead to an increased abundance of Lactobacillaceae in the gut microbiome (Reynolds et al., 2014), as observed in our study.
-Lastly, negative interactions between H. mixtum or A. murissylvatici and Bartonella are probable, as gastro-intestinal hookworms are known to induce anaemia (Seguel & Gottdenker, 2017), while Bartonella invades and replicates in red blood cells.
+Infection of mice with the nematode Heligmosomoides polygyrus (which is phylogenetically close from Heligmosomum mixtum) lead to an increased abundance of Lactobacillaceae in the gut microbiome (Reynolds et al., 2014), as suggested by the correlation detected in our study.
+Lastly, negative interactions between H. mixtum or A. murissylvatici and Bartonella are probable.
+Indeed gastro-intestinal hookworms are known to induce anaemia (Seguel & Gottdenker, 2017), while Bartonella invades and replicates in red blood cells.
 This resource limitation driven by helminths on erythrocyte-dependent infectious agents is an important driver of helminth-microparasite coinfection (Graham, 2008).
-Therefore, the negative associations detected here between Bartonella and H. mixtum or A. murissylvatici, and their respective links with gut bacteriota composition, seem to be driven by potential complex antagonistic, synergistic and symbiotic interactions that need to be further explored.
+Therefore, the negative associations detected here between Bartonella and H. mixtum or A. murissylvatici – and their respective links with gut bacteriota composition – likely seem to be driven by potential complex antagonistic, synergistic and symbiotic interactions that need to be further explored.

-Second, other infections are strongly associated with large changes in the relative abundance of one or few specific taxa from the gut bacteriota, but not with the global composition of this later.
-These species-specific associations concern Trichuris muris, Caetenotaenia henttoneni, Paranoplocephala omphalodes and Mastophorus muris for the helminths and Neoehrlichia mikurensis, Orientia tsutsugamushi, Mycoplasma haemomuris, Anaplasma phagocytophilum and Rickettsia for the bacteria.
+Second, other infections are strongly associated with large changes in the relative abundance of one or few specific taxa from the gut bacteriota, but not with the global composition.
 Three bacterial infections (Neoehrlichia sp, Orientia sp and Rickettsia sp) as well as P. omphalodes infections exhibited the same pattern: they were associated with a lower relative abundance of Erysipelotrichaceae.
 It is striking to find such common associations for these infectious agents because observed changes in the gut microbiota during infection are rarely consistent, even for single pathogens (Sabey et al., 2021).
 The most obvious features shared between these infectious agents is that they are transmitted by arthropods.
-Unfortunately, there is still insufficient knowledge on Erysipelotrichaceae and its links with infection or dysbiosis to explain the pattern observed.
+Unfortunately, knowledge on Erysipelotrichaceae and its links with infection or dysbiosis is still deficient to explain the pattern observed.
 To our knowledge, such associations have been investigated in humans only.
 They have shown that increased abundance of Erysipelotrichaceae could be associated with a number of diseases such as tuberculosis, HIV and norovirus infections, inflammation-related intestinal disease and metabolic disorders (Kaakoush, 2015).
 The reasons why Neoehrlichia sp, Orientia sp, Rickettsia sp or P. omphalodes infections are associated with a decreased abundance of Erysipelotrichaceae in bank voles remain to be investigated.

 Marked relationships between gut bacteriota and gastro-intestinal helminth communities